 Risk Management Manual (pdf)

-Requirements for Health Sciences and Nursing Student Health Records (pdf)
+Requirements for Health and Wellness Student Health Records (pdf)

 Supplemental Admissions Process

 The PTA program is designed as a 1 + 1 program, where Phase I includes your general education and related courses, which may be taken at Greenville Tech or any articulating college.

 See Phase I requirements and recommended course progression